ImaterialC/GakuMas-TL/README.md

 ## <img src=".github/assets/hski.png">Project Goals
 The main objectives of this project are:
 - **Texture Translation:**
-  Extend translation support to include textures, which Localify does not cover.
-- **Improved Variable Translation:**
-  Integrate Xuat’s translation method that, while not as polished as Localify in overall quality, excels in using regular expressions to handle the game’s numerous variables more effectively.
-- **Implemet Auto Translation:**
-  Utilize multiple machine translation engines you can chose including SugoiofflineTranslate.

 ## <img src=".github/assets/kcna.png">Installation
 Download this repo and extract it, make sure the following are in the same folder as the game executable: